Best portable air conditioners in Australia

 - Cooling area: 30 sqm

 - Dimensions: 420 x 360 x 740mm

 - Warranty: 1 year

-If you’re on a tight budget but you want to give a smart home-compatible model a go, your best bet is the Kogan SmarterHome 4.1kW Reverse Cycle portable air conditioner.
+If you’re on a tight budget but you want to give a smart home-compatible model a go, your best bet is the Kogan SmarterHome 3.5kW portable air conditioner.
 With a cooling area of up to 30 square metres, it’s certainly one of the better dollar-to-cooling-space ratios we’ve seen.

 The biggest plus is that it can be completely controlled remotely via a supported smartphone app or device and is compatible with both Google Assistant and Alexa.
 That means if you’ve forgotten to turn it off before leaving for a weekend away, you can switch your AC off from your phone rather than having to turn back home.
-What’s more, for an affordable price, as well as decent cooling capacity, you’ll get an AC that isn’t too heavy, dehumidifies (1.2L per hour) and also acts as a heater.
+What’s more, for an affordable price, as well as decent cooling capacity, you’ll get an AC that isn’t too heavy and dehumidifies (1.2L per hour).

-Unfortunately, like its big 5.2kW brother above, it isn’t the quietest machine in the world at 62dB.
+Unfortunately, like its big 5.2kW brother above, it isn’t the quietest machine in the world at 65dB.